Rhinoplasty (Nose Job)

 Whatever extra changes and requests are done at this stage, but if none are left, the incisions are then closed and the nose is dressed to fasten it in place until it is fully healed.
 Dressings and splints are used to secure the nose.
 First, the nose is covered in tape, to help secure the nose’s new shape.
 Once the tape is holding the shape, the metal splint is placed on the nose, further securing the nose’s shape.
 Then the splint is covered with another layer of tape.

 Once the procedure is complete, the patient will be allowed to go home.
 But there are some restrictions and precautions that need to be followed in order to facilitate proper recovery.
-The surgeon will prescribe medications, usually to deal with pain, and antibiotics to fight off infections.
-Sometimes, steroid medication will be prescribed to hasten the healing process.

 While patients are allowed to resume normal day-to-day activities, it is advised that they reduce this for about one to two weeks if possible, to avoid accidentally ruining the healing process.
 Sutures and casts are removed in about 5 days and a week respectively.
 But even then, great care should be given to the nose, which can last for up to a year, because of the way the nose will slightly shift during this time.

 While rare, one of the biggest risks is infection.
-This is because the incisions in the nostrils are exposed to the air, bacteria, and other irritants This can lead to abcesses that will have to be drained surgically.
+This is because the incisions in the nostrils are exposed to the air, bacteria, and other irritants This can lead to abscesses that will have to be drained surgically.
 Bleeding is also possible, especially if the incisions do not heal properly, though this problem usually resolves itself.
 Nasal obstructions can occur, which can cause difficulty in breathing through the nose, and will have to be cut away.

 If the nasal bone is dislodged during recovery, it can cause an asymmetric appearance, whether it be what’s called a “polly beak” deformity, or a “saddle nose” deformity, both of which are caused by surgical failure.
 Numbness can also occur, which usually happens when the open method is used.
 This will take months, if not longer, to resolve, and can cause great discomfort to the patient.